Logo

 Breaker Morant spent most of the night writing and then penned a final sardonic verse, which he titled, Butchered to Make a Dutchmen's Holiday.

-Breaker Morant's release was notified to the British House of Commons on 10 August 1904.
+Breaker Morant's release was announced before the British House of Commons on 10 August 1904.

 Breaker Morant published it during 1907 with the provocative title Scapegoats of the Empire.